vekatze/neut/book/src/overview.md

 ## Static Memory Management — But How?

 _Neut translates a type into a function_ that knows how to copy/discard the values of the type.
-Using those functions, every variable is copied/discarded so that it is used exactly once.
+By using those functions, every variable is copied/discarded so that it is used exactly once.

 For example, if a variable is used twice, conceptually, a translation like below will happen: